KJZZ (FM)

 KJZZ (91.5 FM) is a National Public Radio member station in Phoenix, Arizona.
-Owned by Rio Salado College, it operates from studios on the college's campus in Tempe.
+Owned by Rio Salado College, it operates from studios inside the C Building on the college's campus on West 14th Street in Tempe.
 KJZZ airs a format of NPR, and blues and airs jazz on its HD2 subchannel.
 KJZZ is sister station to the area's main classical music station, KBAQ.